IBM-Cloud/swift-helloworld/README.md

 When automatically deploying to Bluemix, the manifest.yml file [included in the repo] is parsed to obtain the name of the application.
 For further details on the structure of the manifest.yml file, see the [Cloud Foundry documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#minimal-manifest).

 ### Using the Bluemix command line
 You can also manually deploy the app to Bluemix.
 Though not as magical as using the Bluemix button above, manually deploying the app gives you some insights about what is happening behind the scenes.
-Remember that you'd need the Cloud Foundry [command line](https://www.ng.bluemix.net/docs/starters/install_cli.html) and Bluemix [command line](http://clis.stage1.ng.bluemix.net/ui/home.html) installed on your system to deploy the app to Bluemix.
+Remember that you'd need the Bluemix [command line](http://clis.ng.bluemix.net/ui/home.html) installed on your system to deploy the app to Bluemix.

-Using the Bluemix and Cloud Foundry command line you can get a list of the buildpacks (along with their versions) that are installed on Bluemix.
+Using the Bluemix command line you can get a list of the buildpacks (along with their versions) that are installed on Bluemix.

 ```
 bluemix cf buildpacks